7oSkaaa/directory_structure_generator/README.md

 ## Usage

-### Files

-- `directory-structure-generator.py` : Python script to generate the project structure list
-- `README.md` : Markdown file to display the project structure list
-- `Structures.md` : Markdown file to display the project structure list
-- `exclude.txt` : Text file to exclude the files and folders from the project structure list

 ### pre-execution

 - Update the `exclude.txt` file with the files and folders to exclude from the project structure list